irenne/MARA/README.md

 and the temporal domain.
 Features were optimized to solve the binary classification problem "reject vs. accept".
 Thus, MARA is not limited to a specific type of artifact, and should be able to handle eye artifacts, muscular artifacts and loose electrodes equally well.

-For detailed instructions, see MaraTutorial.pdf
+For detailed instructions, see MARATutorial.pdf

 #### Requirements